 What a P.I.A. π«

-All fonts, Source Sans Pro, Source Sans 3, and Source Code Pro are created by the same designer, Paul D. Hunt.
-HA! (that sounded funny in my head, not so much here, lol).
+All fonts, Source Sans Pro, Source Sans 3, and Source Code Pro were created by the same designer, Paul D. Hunt.

 A modular scale is a bunch of numbers/values that are harmonious with each other.
 These numbers can be used for typography, spacing, margins, line-heights, etc.